Human bycatch: Legal examples

 Most conservation work takes place over vast areas of land or sea, often spanning both public and private lands.
 People who live on or around these areas can have a reasonable expectation of privacy in their own private areas on these lands, such as their house, but are not afforded protection outside of their private areas.
 A drone operating in public airspace that is recording photos or videos with the intention of furthering conservation work, or law enforcement, has every right to do so.

 A politician in Austria, who was expecting the privacy a forest would afford, trespassed onto land which was being monitored by a camera trap.
 His encounter with his partner was recorded, and drama ensued.
 The law sides with intent, in regard to human by-catch.
 The intent of those who run these recording systems is to further their research, conservation work, or law enforcement.
 If there is no intent to record people with nefarious motivation, and the cameras were not on private land, the camera trap operator would reasonably expect to be safe from prosecution.

 From a legal perspective, the act of humans being caught in camera traps, acoustic recordings, and drones, when used for purposes other than recording people, is not wrong.
 The intention of the data holder, and what they do with that data is where legal privacy issues come in.

-Other concerns

-The technology that allows us to view animals 24/7 has given to the rise of commercialization of conservation.
-Organizations can now show "poster child" animals via live streaming video.
-Some may applaud this as a modern way to educate without the need of keeping wild animals in captivity in zoos and aquariums, yet, the flip side to this idea is that the animals themselves lose their own privacy, and sense of the wild.

-This constant tracking and observation, especially of individual animals, can be seen as another way humans are trying to control every aspect of their environment.
-Tracking collars on wild wolves are common and try to give researchers an idea of their migration patterns, and insight into their hunting techniques and social structure.
-But, as soon as a tracked wolf leaves the safe wild space, and enters, say, cattle grazing grounds, their location can be very easily pinpointed for ranchers who want to gun them down.
-The act of catching, tagging, implanting these tracking devices may alter the behavior of the wildlife, so an accurate representation may not be captured, making all the effort for naught.